Alpha-Blend-Interactive/docs/docs/official/legal/tos.md

 §7.4 If you have to overwrite, alter or include base game scripts with your mod, you have to request appropriate permission before releasing it to the public.
 In this case we also require you to include a disclaimer that the base code of the game is owned by us.
 This may be a simple one-liner.

-§7.5 When releasing mods to the public, it is required to state, that the mod authors and modification are in no affiliation with ABI and not suppoorted by ABI.
+§7.5 When releasing mods to the public, it is required to state, that the mod authors and modification are in no affiliation with ABI and not supported by ABI.

 §7.6 You may never create cheats / hacks to bypass limitations or gain an unfair advantage in any game mode or game world.